 - The School Of Engineering (later to become Milwaukee School Of Engineering MSOE) amateur radio club is formed.
-The call sign was 9SO (later W9SO and then W9HHX). - May 18 The American Radio Relay League was formed by Hiram Percy Maxim 1AW and Clarence Tuska 1WD who was the Secretary of the Radio Club of Hartford. - The University Of California, Berkeley Amateur Radio Club is formed. - The National Toy Company was formed.
+The call sign was 9SO (later W9SO and then W9HHX). - January 14 The Radio Club of Hartford (Ct.) is formed. - May 18 The American Radio Relay League was formed by Hiram Percy Maxim 1AW and Clarence Tuska 1WD who was the Secretary of the Radio Club of Hartford. - The University Of California, Berkeley Amateur Radio Club is formed. - The National Toy Company was formed.
 It would later become National Radio Company. - War breaks out in Europe (the start of World War I).